 A brief introduction is in order.

-I specialise in European and Dutch public procurement law and continue to do so through my research, teaching and other activities.
+I am an Associate Professor, who specialises in European and Dutch public procurement law, and will continue to do so through my research, teaching and other activities.

 I love lecturing.